McCarthy fails for 3rd long day in GOP House speaker fight - KESQ

 “This battle we are waging must end,” Nehls told his colleagues.

-A new generation of conservative Republicans, many aligned with Trump’s Make America Great Again agenda, want to upend business as usual in Washington, and were committed to stopping McCarthy’s rise without concessions to their priorities.
+A new generation of conservative Republicans, many aligned with Trump’s Make America Great Again agenda, want to upend business as usual in Washington and are committed to stopping McCarthy’s rise without concessions to their priorities.

 To win support, McCarthy has already agreed to many of the demands of his opponents.

-Holdouts led by the chamber’s Freedom Caucus are seeking ways to shrink the power of the speaker’s office and give rank-and-file lawmakers more influence — with seats on key committees and the ability to draft and amend bills in a more free-for-all process.

-One of their key asks is to reinstate a rule that would allow a single lawmaker to seek a motion to vacate the chair — essentially to call a House vote to oust the speaker.
-It’s the same rule a previous era of tea party Republicans used to threaten the removal of Boehner, and McCarthy has resisted reinstating it.
+One of the holdouts’ key asks is to reinstate a rule that would allow a single lawmaker to seek a motion to vacate the chair — essentially to call a House vote to oust the speaker.
+It’s the same rule a previous era of tea party Republicans used to threaten the removal of GOP Speaker John Boehner, and McCarthy has resisted reinstating it.

 But those opposing McCarthy do not all have the same complaints, and he may never be able to win over some of them.
-A small core group of Republicans appear unwilling to ever vote for McCarthy.
+Several Republicans appear unwilling to ever vote for McCarthy.

-“I’m ready to vote all night, all week, all month and never for that person,” said Florida Republican Gaetz.

-Ballots so far have produced almost the same outcome, 20 conservative holdouts still refusing to support McCarthy and leaving him far short of the 218 typically needed to win the gavel.
+Ballots kept producing almost the same outcome, 20 conservative holdouts still refusing to support McCarthy and leaving him far short of the 218 typically needed to win the gavel.

 In fact, McCarthy saw his support slipping to 201, as one fellow Republican switched to vote simply present, and later to 200.
-With just a 222-seat GOP majority, he could not spare detractors.
+With just a 222-seat GOP majority, he could not spare votes.

 Thursday was a third long day.
 The new Republican majority was not expected to be in session on Friday, which is the anniversary of the Jan.
 6, 2021, attack on the Capitol.
 A prolonged and divisive speaker’s fight would almost certainly underscore the fragility of American democracy after the attempted insurrection two years ago.